This article was updated in June 2022 to reflect the latest data.

 The Energy Sector Produces the Most Greenhouse Gas Emissions

-Energy consumption is by far the biggest source of human-caused greenhouse gas emissions, responsible for a whopping 73% worldwide.
+Energy consumption is by far the biggest source of human-caused greenhouse gas emissions, responsible for a whopping 75.6% (37.6 GtCO2e) worldwide.
 The energy sector includes transportation, electricity and heat, buildings, manufacturing and construction, fugitive emissions and other fuel combustion.

-Within the energy sector, generation of heat and electricity is responsible for most emissions (15 GtCO2e in 2016, or 30% of total greenhouse gas emissions), followed by transportation (7.9 GtCO2e in 2016, or 15% of total emissions) and manufacturing and construction (6.1 GtCO2e, or 12% of total emissions).
+Within the energy sector, heat and electricity generation is responsible for most emissions (15.8 GtCO2e in 2019, or 31.8% of total greenhouse gas emissions), followed by transportation (8.4 GtCO2e in 2019, or 17% of total emissions) and manufacturing and construction (6.3 GtCO2e, or 12.7% of total emissions).

-Buildings and Cars are the Main Activities Driving Energy-related Emissions
+Buildings and Cars Are the Main Contributors of Energy-related Emissions

-The middle column of the chart above shows emissions by end-use activities, helping us understand the specific activities from which emissions stem.
-Activities driving most energy emissions include road transportation (11.9% of total emissions), residential buildings (10.9% of total emissions) and commercial buildings (6.6% of total emissions).
-Emissions from those activities include both direct emissions from combustion of fossil fuels, as well as indirect emissions such as use of electricity.
+The middle column of the chart above shows emissions by end-use activities, illustrating the specific activities from which emissions stem.
+Activities driving most energy emissions include road transportation (12.6% of total emissions), residential buildings (11.5% of total emissions) and commercial buildings (6.5% of total emissions).
+Emissions from those activities include both direct emissions from fossil fuel combustion, as well as indirect emissions from activities such as use of electricity.

 10 Countries Produce More than 68% of Global Greenhouse Gas Emissions

-Most of the top 10 emitters have higher emissions per person than the world average (around 6.8 tCO2e per person).
-Among the top 10 total greenhouse gas emitters, Canada and the United States have the highest per capita greenhouse gas emissions at 22 tCO2e per person and 18 tCO2e per person, respectively, while India has the lowest at 2.4 tCO2e per person.
-China’s per capita emissions (8.5 tCO2e) now surpass those of the European Union (7.1 tCO2e).
+Most of the top 10 emitters have higher emissions per person than the world average of 6.27 tCO2e per person.
+Among the top 10 total greenhouse gas emitters, Canada and the United States have the highest per capita greenhouse gas emissions at 19.6 tCO2e per person and 18.28 tCO2e per person, respectively, while India has the lowest at 2.48 tCO2e per person.
+China’s per capita emissions (9.06 tCO2e) continue to rise, surpassing those of the European Union (7.56 tCO2e).

-Countries such as Qatar and Australia, while not among the top 10 emitters, have higher per capita emissions than most top emitters at 34.8 tCO2e per person and 21.5 tCOe2 per person, respectively.
+Countries such as Qatar and Australia, while not among the top 10 emitters, have higher per capita emissions than most top emitters at 40.52 tCO2e per person and 23.10 tCO2e per person, respectively.

 Carbon Dioxide Makes Up Most, but Not All, Greenhouse Gas Emissions

-Carbon dioxide (CO2) comprises 74% of greenhouse gas emissions.
-Most CO2 emissions (89%) are from the use of fossil fuels, especially for generation of electricity and heat, transportation, and manufacturing and consumption.
-Land use, land-use change and forestry is another major contributor (7%) to human-made CO2 emissions, mostly due to deforestation.
+Carbon dioxide (CO2) comprises 74.1% of greenhouse gas emissions.
+Most CO2 emissions (92%) are from the use of fossil fuels, especially for generation of electricity and heat, transportation, and manufacturing and consumption.
+Land use, land-use change and forestry is another contributor (3.7%) to human-made CO2 emissions, mostly due to deforestation.

-Methane (CH4) and nitrous oxide (N2O) make up 17% and 6.2% of total greenhouse gas emissions, respectively, mostly from agriculture, waste treatment and gas flaring.
-Fluorinated gases (comprised of HFCs, PFCs, SF6 and NF3) from industrial processes make up 2% of global emissions.
+Methane (CH4) and nitrous oxide (N2O) make up 17.3% and 6.2% of total greenhouse gas emissions, respectively, mostly from agriculture, waste treatment and gas flaring.
+Fluorinated gases (comprised of HFCs, perfluorocarbons (PFCs), sulfur hexafluoride (SF6) and nitrogen trifluoride (NF3)) from industrial processes make up 2.4% of global emissions.
 These gases are much more potent than CO2 in terms their global warming potential, and often provide overlooked opportunities for mitigation.